 November 2017.
 I went out the SHIP OF FOOLS and had a very cool experience with two Humpback Whales off Atlantic Beach and Rockaway.

 Here is the setup, many whales out there this day.
 It was towards the end of the day and I am heading back to the inlet.
 Off shore I see a humpback doing some tail slapping and pectoral fin slapping with a few small breaches or half breaches, throwing water all around and splashing.
 I charge out to get some photos of this humpback and quickly I see that its two Humpbacks not one.
 They were very close to each other, making a ruckus mostly pectoral slapping and from the looks of it I must guess they are having fun.
-These whales are new to the NYC Humpback Whale Catalog, they are numbered as NYC0073 (nicknamed KLECKO) and NYC0074.
+These whales are not in the NYC Humpback Whale Catalog yet, they were numbered as NYC0073 (nicknamed KLECKO) and NYC0074.

-Not needed to be said but I am going to say it anyway, I always respect the whales space.
-I adhere to the guidelines of Whale SENSE for “commercial whale watching boats”. and See a spout watch out from NOAA.
+Not needed to be said, but I am going to say it anyway, I always respect the whales space.
+I adhere to the guidelines of Whale SENSE for “commercial whale watching boats” and See a spout watch out from NOAA.
 I always give the whales as much room as they need.
 If they come to my boat and get close, it’s on their terms.
 It is never forced.
-AND...You can follow my photos on Facebook, Instagram and Twitter #nycwhalephotographer

 (Photo below NYC0073 is on the right, NYC0074 is on the left.)

-I see one whale NYC0073 (#73) getting very close to whale NYC0074 (#74) pectoral slapping all the way.
-As #73 is getting closer he gently hits #74 with his pectoral fin. #74 reacts with trying to slap #73 back and it didn’t connect.
-A few minutes later #73 gets #74 with its pectoral fin again and #74 tries to hit back #73 but couldn't, it was out of position once again.
-This goes on for a ½ hour, #73 misses a few times with its slaps and #74 might have got one slap in.
-They were going in big circles while this was going on.
-My boat was out of gear with the engine running, they knew I was there but didn’t care.
+Whale NYC0073 (#73) was getting very close to whale NYC0074 (#74) pectoral slapping all the way.
+As #73 is getting closer he gently hits #74 with his pectoral fin. #74 reacts with trying to slap #73 back but didn’t connect.
+A few minutes later #73 hits #74 with its pectoral fin again and #74 tries to hit back #73 but couldn't, it was out of position once again.
+This game of tag goes on for a ½ hour, #73 misses a few times with its slaps and #74 might have got one slap in.
+They were going in big slow circles while this was going on.
+My boat was out of gear with the engine running, they knew I was there but they didn’t care.